Abandoned Animals and Emergency Care

 Yes, you can give a client a two-month supply, but please only do so only for a client with whom you have an established veterinarian/client relationship and keep detailed records of the transaction.

 Yes, you can get the drug you need from a neighboring clinic.
 However, if you are transferring a schedule 2, you would need to fill out the DEA 222 form.
 If you are transferring schedule 3-5, you will need to create an invoice for your records.
 Not having a clearly defined paper trail is simply inviting trouble, should something go wrong and the DEA investigates.

 Schedule 2 drugs should be listed separately from all other drugs and exact counts should be made.
 For substances listed in schedules 3, 4 and 5, the count or measure may be estimated, but if the container holds more than 1,000 dosage units (pills, etc.), then an accurate count is required.
-Federal law requires a biennual inventory be taken and kept on the premises.
-Saving a copy of the annual state inventory will put the veterinarian in compliance with this requirement.
+Federal law also requires a biennual inventory be taken and kept on the premises.

 Please note the inventory required by the State of Michigan is different from the inventory required by the DEA.
 After the initial inventory is taken, the DEA requires a new inventory of all stocks of controlled substances on hand to be done at least every two years.
 The biennial inventory may be taken on any date, which is within two years of the previous biennial inventory date.
 It requires the same information as the initial inventory of all controlled substances on hand and is maintained at the registrant’s location for two years and is not sent to the DEA.